cvat-ai/cvat/cvat/apps/annotation/README.md

       Pseudocode for a dumper code
       ```python
       ...
-      # dump meta info if neccessary
+      # dump meta info if necessary
       ...

       # iterate over all frames